rodfer0x80/soa_cc/README.md

 # soa_cc
-Golang Command and Control Server for SOA
+Go/PSQL Command and Control Server for SOA